Optable/optable-ios-sdk/README.md

 ## Using (Swift)

-To configure an instance of the SDK integrating with an [Optable](https://optable.co/) sandbox running at hostname `sandbox.customer.com`, from a configured Swift application origin identified by slug `my-app`, you simply create an instance of the `OptableSDK` class through which you can communicate to the sandbox.
+To configure an instance of the SDK integrating with an [Optable](https://optable.co/) DCN running at hostname `dcn.customer.com`, from a configured Swift application origin identified by slug `my-app`, you simply create an instance of the `OptableSDK` class through which you can communicate to the DCN.
 For example, from your `AppDelegate`:

 ```swift
 import OptableSDK